The Center for Advocacy & Dispute Resolution

-The competition consists of two preliminary rounds followed by a quarterfinal round in which eight teams compete, then a semifinal round in which four teams compete.
+The competition consists of two preliminary rounds followed by a quarterfinal round in which eight teams compete, then a semifinal round with four teams competing.
 The two winning semifinal round teams compete in the championship round.
-During the preliminary rounds, each team will prosecute and defend the case.
+During the preliminary rounds, each team prosecutes and defends the case.